faezehabibi66/Message_Classification/README.md

 # Project Structure
 The project is divided into two parts:
 ### 1. Preprocessing Pipeline
-    - 1.1 Install requirement.txt
+   #### 1.1 Install requirement.txt
+   - !pip install -r requirements.txt
-    - 1.2 Import necessary libraries
+   #### 1.2 Import necessary libraries
+   - import matplotlib.pyplot as plt
+   - import pandas as pd
+   - import nltk
+   - import csv
        Load and clean the messages dataset and store the resulting records into a .csv file so that we can use it in the next step to train a supervised model.

 ### 2. ML Pipeline